Multi-stakeholder intervention to Rank SDGs | Capacity Building of the newly elected LG Reps of Balochistan

 The suggestions made in the sessions emphasized the restructuring of the SDGs Taskforce at the Provincial and District level and ensuring the involvement of Local Government representatives in the SDGs Taskforces.
 It was underlined that the Provincial Finance Commission should facilitate the flow of funds at the local level and Local Government representatives to accelerate development actions.
 It was suggested that training sessions on Local Government powers and Localization of SDGs at the level of Union Councils.

-Mr Mir Abid Hussain Lehri, President of LCA Balochistan presided over the meeting while other important participants including Ashfaq Mengal, Members Provincial Alliance for SDGs were present.
+Mr Mir Abid Hussain Lehri, President of LCA Balochistan presided over the Quetta Training and Mr. Fida Hussain Dashti, VC LCA Balochistan chaired the Gwadar Training.
 Mr Abid Hussain Lehri while launching the program said that the Mayor of The Local Government has the status of a father to his constituency, who is aware of all the problems of his area and is committed to solving them.
 The participants appreciated the unique initiatives put in place by LCAB, with the support of EU and UCLG-Asia Pacific under the LEAD for SDGs.
+Mr. Fida Dashti urged that the fluent transfer of funds to Local Government members help them to fulfil their responsibilities and as a catalyst for localisation and achievement of SDGs.

-The Chief Guest, Mr Syed Zahoor Ahmad Agha, Former Governor, Balochistan acknowledged the participants and promised to take the recommendations to the higher authorities.
+The Chief Guest, Mr Syed Zahoor Ahmad Agha, Former Governor of Balochistan ( in Quetta Training) acknowledged the participants and promised to take the recommendations to the higher authorities.
 He said that representatives of Local Governments are the only section of government machinery that can make it possible to achieve SDGs, increasing their capacity is very important so that they can align local-level schemes to SDGs with an understanding of their powers.

-Mr Zahoor Taran, a representative of the United Nations Development Programme presented the orientation on SDGs and apprised the participants about the important programs and stakeholders working to achieve the SDGs in Balochistan.
+Mr Zahoor Taran, a representative of the United Nations Development Programme ( in Quetta Training) presented the orientation on SDGs and apprised the participants about the important programs and stakeholders working to achieve the SDGs in Balochistan.
 He said that the biggest problem in achieving the SDGs is inefficient data monitoring, collection and reporting.

 Mr Syed Sajjad Imran Shah, Policy & Local Governance Expert apprised the members of the training program about the planning at the local level keeping in view the technical issues related to the transfer of funds at the grassroots level, Provincial Finance Commission, and the Localization of the SDGs, and at the end of the event examined the capabilities of all the participants and welcomed the feedback received from them.
 He also conducted Multi-Stakeholder Workshops to Rank SDGs and District level consultation to identify and prioritise local actions.